Radio station app: Strategies to make it successful

-If the station has more several streams with varying bitrates, you'll easily find the one you're comfortable with.
-(Since I listen on mobile, I always look for lower bitrate streams).
+If the station has several streams at different bitrates, you'll easily find the one you're comfortable with.
+(Since I listen on mobile, I always go for lower bitrates).

 You can comment, share, set a sleep timer, forward & rewind the stream.
-The player also displays the album art and song’s title, which adds to the listening experience.
+The player also displays the album art and song’s title, which adds to the overall experience.

 According to Nielsen’s report on US media consumption in the first quarter of 2018, US adults spent 11 hours per day on average consuming media.